nihalpasham/JWT-based-device-auth/README.md

   - Use jupyter notebooks to connect to the esp32's serial port (included jupyter notebook for guidance)
   - Test to see if your board can see the atecc608a on its i2c bus.
 If yes, move on to the next steps
   - Make sure your board is connected to a local wifi-hotspot before you start.
   - Run the gcpIoTCore_auth_example.py script to generate a signed token and authenticate with google IoT Core and publish some telemetry data.
+If all goes well, you should see a blue led flashing on your esp32.
   - Assuming everything's tied up right, you should now be able to see test **telemetry data** showing up in your GCP account.
   - You could also look at the logs for **mqtt messages**.
-You should be able to see something like this.
+Should see something like this.